Thrombotic microangiopathy (TMA)

 How do doctors test for thrombotic microangiopathy?

-Your doctor will perform blood tests to look for substances released from damaged RBCs such as indirect bilirubin and LDH.
+Your doctor will perform blood tests to look for substances released from damaged RBCs, such as indirect bilirubin and LDH.
 There will also be a decrease in haptoglobin.
 Depending on the type of TMA, tests that measure substances involved in blot clot formation may also be abnormal.
-There are also tests that can help determine if other organs are affected, such as the kidneys.
+Some tests can help determine if other organs are affected, such as the kidneys.

 When a blood sample is examined under the microscope, small fragments of damaged RBCs, or schistocytes, can be seen.
 There will also be an increased number of immature RBCs and a decreased number of platelets.